FOR UNITED STATES SENATE

 Fighting for the ultimate voice-less constituency, inmates and their families, Campbell led a five-year campaign at the PSC to lower the high cost of telephone calls from Louisiana jails and prisons and highlight the widespread application of unauthorized fees and charges on user bills.

-As a state senator Campbell led a three-year campaign to regulate the rates charged by rural electric cooperatives, lowering electric bills for a million state residents.
+As a state senator Campbell led a three-year campaign to teach regulate the rates charged by rural electric cooperatives, lowering electric bills for a million state residents.
 He took on the railroads over crossing safety.
 He created the $1-billion Educational Excellence Fund to fund local schools from Louisiana’s Tobacco Settlement.
 In 2001 he coauthored “Do Not Call” legislation protecting consumers from sales calls at home.

 He fought the big oil and gas lobby over replacing Louisiana’s antiquated Severance Tax with a Hydrocarbon Processing Tax that would fund restoration of the state’s eroding coastline.

 Campbell is a husband, father and grandfather.
-He believes elected officials should serve the voiceless and powerless rather than big business and special interests.
+He believes that elected officials should serve the voiceless and powerless rather than big business and special interests.
 A man of faith, he feels called to work to ensure that everyone has the same chance to succeed.